-Grade of C or better in MTH 0013 (Intermediate Algebra); or equivalent placement test score.
+Grade of "C" or better in MTH 0203 (Essentials of Math); or equivalent placement test score.

 PHS 1003 (Physical Science).

 ACTS Equivalency Course ID: PHSC 1004

 PHS 1003: PHYSICAL SCIENCE

 This course presents an overview of essential topics from astronomy, physics, electricity, chemistry, geology and meteorology.
 Features biographies of some of the important contributors to advances in the physical sciences.
 (The course does not satisfy science certification for secondary school teachers; it is not accepted as a major requirement in any natural science field.)
 Lecture meets three hours per week.